fatred/yubivault/README.md

 ## PreReqs

+0. install opensc
+  a. macOS: `brew install opensc`
+  b. linux: `apt install opensc` # or whatever your package manager is...
 1. Make a folder called `mkdir -p ~/.vault`
 2. Chown that to you only `chown -R 700 ~/.vault`
 3. Make a config file: